 - Averted in The Professional.
 Matilda's little brother runs from the corrupt DEA agents, one of them starts spraying through the wall with a kimmel ap-9 and manages to hit him.
 Later, when the police try to storm Leon's and Matilda's hideout, the bullets go through the wall, which makes the situation rather sticky for those inside.

-- In Mr. and Mrs. Smith, Brad Pitt takes shelter from Angelina Jolie's UMP45 by hiding behind a fridge door (though it was definitely a very expensive stainless steel fridge; the stopping effect on .45 ACP bullets on a particular fridge of this type can only be tested).
+- In Mr. & Mrs. Smith, Brad Pitt takes shelter from Angelina Jolie's UMP45 by hiding behind a fridge door (though it was definitely a very expensive stainless steel fridge; the stopping effect on .45 ACP bullets on a particular fridge of this type can only be tested).
 Later, when he tries to peek around a corner, she shoots through the wall and almost hits him.

 - Lethal Weapon: